isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/More ways to protect yourself/Join our social channels.md

 third_nav_title: More ways to protect yourself
 ---
 <h1>ScamShield Alert</h1>
 <p><strong>Understanding the latest scams and recognizing their signs is essential for safeguarding yourself.
-Join the ScamShield Alert social channels on WhatsApp and Telegram to receive up-to-date information on trending scams and more.</strong>
+Join the ScamShield Alert social channels on WhatsApp to receive up-to-date information on trending scams and more.</strong>
 </p>
 <table style="minWidth: 25px">
 <colgroup>